ga-wdi-boston/sql/README.md

 ## Instructions

-Please remember that demonstrations are for taking notes, code alongs are to write code with the lead consultant, and labs are to write code with the support of the consulting team.
+Please remember that demonstrations are for taking notes, code alongs are to write code following the consultant's lead, and labs are to write code with the support of the consulting team.

 ## Introduction